wangweiran0129/Degree_Project_Network_Calculus/README.md

 For the writing of .sh script used for running the code on EPFL servers, please refer to one example [here](https://github.com/wangweiran0129/Degree_Project_Network_Calculus/blob/master/DeepFP_gnn-main/src/data/large_network_generation/netgen.sh).

+If the documentation of SCITAS website cannot be openned, please turn on the EPFL VPN.
+If there are more information about the server configuration, please contact the EPFL SCITAS service desk 1234@epfl.ch

 ## Codes Description
 ### DeepFP_gnn-main
 - [netcal_analysis.py](https://github.com/wangweiran0129/Degree_Project_Network_Calculus/blob/master/DeepFP_gnn-main/src/analysis/netcal_analysis.py) : Call the ```NetCal4Python.java``` to calculate the delay bound of a given topology (The topology is stored in a .pbz format).